 - 3 medium carrots, peeled

-- 1 cup of bone or vegetable broth
+- 2 cups of bone or vegetable broth (or more as needed)

 - 1/2 teaspoon of dried oregano

 - Preheat oven to 400 degrees F.

 - Spread the cut up zucchini, carrots, celery, turnip and out onto a large rimmed baking sheet lined with parchment paper.
-Drizzle them with avocado or olive oil and sprinkle with salt and pepper, then cover using parchment paper, tucking it snugly underneath.
+Drizzle with 2-3 tbsps of grapeseed or olive oil and sprinkle with desired amount of salt and pepper, then cover using parchment paper, tucking it snugly underneath.